 To apply for financial assistance, please call us at 800-813-HOPE (4673).
 You can also learn more about the application process.

-Limited financial assistance for homecare, childcare, transportation and pain medication.
-Includes the Touching Hearts program funded by the Mary Kay Ash Charitable Foundation and San Diego area assistance funded by the WebMD Foundation.
+- Limited financial assistance for women with cancer for home care, child care, transportation and pain medication.
+Funded by the Mary Kay Ash Charitable Foundation.

 - Programs for New York City and the Tri-State Area: New York, New Jersey and Connecticut

 - Special Disbursement Program for Indigent New Yorkers

 - Financial assistance for home care, child care and transportation, pain and anti-nausea medication, chemotherapy and radiation co-pays and other radiological imaging techniques.
 Program is restricted to residents of the five boroughs of New York City and is funded by a grant from the New York Community Trust.

 - Financial Assistance for Rehabilitation Equipment and Supplies

 - Financial assistance for rehabilitation equipment and durable medical equipment.
 Grants may be applied toward but not limited to items such as nutritional support, lymphedema supplies, ostomy supplies, prosthetic devices, oxygen and durable equipment ordered by a physician.
 This program is restricted to residents of the New York Metropolitan area and suburbs, New Jersey and Connecticut and is funded by a grant from the Helen Hoffritz Charitable Trust.

 - Financial assistance for people with ocular cancers or any cancers that severely impact on vision.
 Grants may be applied toward the costs of transportation, home care, child care, treatment expenses, prescription medications, prosthetic devices and genetic counseling.
 The program is restricted to residents of New York, New Jersey, and Connecticut and is funded by a grant from the Lavelle Foundation for the Blind.